bostrot/steembot/README.md

     git clone https://github.com/bostrot/steembot
     cd steembot
     npm i

+ Now fill out the `config.js` file and start it with:

     node index.js

 For a daemon you can use upstart or screen. (though screen only for development).